 Leave Policy - SCC

-All current ABS leave policies allow for flexible caregiver and parental leave, and are in accordance with the policy guidelines
+This leave policy allows for flexible caregiver and parental leave, and is in accordance with the policy guidelines

 established by the American Board of Medical Specialties (ABMS).